How Template Inheritance Works

 - Configure the template with the settings that should be shared across all risk documents.

-Step 2: Install Default Templates (Optional)
+Install Default Templates (Optional)

-Risksheet ships with two built-in project templates:| Template | Description |
+Risksheet ships with two built-in project templates:

-- Navigate to the Risksheet administration interface.
+- Navigate to Administration > Nextedy Risksheet > Setup.

 - Click Install Templates.